SciML/diffeqpy/README.md

 sol = de.solve(prob)
 ```

+#### Note that when using Numba, one must avoid Python lists and pass state and parameters as NumPy arrays!

 ### Systems of ODEs: Lorenz Equations

 To solve systems of ODEs, simply use an array as your initial condition and